Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 with differentiation operator \(D = z \frac{d}{dz}\).
 Note also that the analogue of \(\theta'(T)\) is \(N/2\).

 We see that

 as \(K\to\infty\).
-By \hyperref[x:mrow:D2kpoly]{({\xreffont\ref{x:mrow:D2kpoly}})} the roots of \(D^{2 K} \mathcal Z(z)\) are approaching the \(N\)th roots of~\(1\), so in particular they are approaching equal spacing.
+By \hyperref[D2kpoly]{({\xreffont\ref{D2kpoly}})} the roots of \(D^{2 K} \mathcal Z(z)\) are approaching the \(N\)th roots of~\(1\), so in particular they are approaching equal spacing.
 It was not even necessary to assume the original self-reciprocal polynomial had all its zeros on the unit circle.
-Yet the analogue of \hyperref[x:theorem:thm_Z2Kbound]{Theorem~{\xreffont\ref{x:theorem:thm_Z2Kbound}}} fails without further restrictions on the polynomials because the required number of derivatives may be much larger than the analogue of the lower bound in \hyperref[x:men:thetabound]{({\xreffont\ref{x:men:thetabound}})}.
-One can see this from \hyperref[x:mrow:D2kpoly]{({\xreffont\ref{x:mrow:D2kpoly}})} because \((1-N^{-1})^{2 K}\) is not small if \(K=O(N)\).
+Yet the analogue of \hyperref[thm_Z2Kbound]{Theorem~{\xreffont\ref{thm_Z2Kbound}}} fails without further restrictions on the polynomials because the required number of derivatives may be much larger than the analogue of the lower bound in \hyperref[thetabound]{({\xreffont\ref{thetabound}})}.
+One can see this from \hyperref[D2kpoly]{({\xreffont\ref{D2kpoly}})} because \((1-N^{-1})^{2 K}\) is not small if \(K=O(N)\).

-For unitary polynomials the analogue of \hyperref[x:theorem:thm_Z2Kbound]{Theorem~{\xreffont\ref{x:theorem:thm_Z2Kbound}}} has counterexamples similar to the failure of the analogue of the Lindelöf hypothesis for some unitary polynomials.
+For unitary polynomials the analogue of \hyperref[thm_Z2Kbound]{Theorem~{\xreffont\ref{thm_Z2Kbound}}} has counterexamples similar to the failure of the analogue of the Lindelöf hypothesis for some unitary polynomials.
 Consider \(z^{-N/2}(z+1)^N\), with differentiation operator \(D = z \frac{d}{dz}\).
 If we take \(\kappa N\) \(D\)-derivatives, with \(\kappa \lt 1\), the polynomial will still have a high multiplicity zero at \(z=-1\).
 That will force the other zeros to be spread out, and so the function will be large.
 Even if we take \(N\) derivatives, so all the zeros are simple, it will still take many more derivatives for the zeros to become approximately equally spaced.
 In particular, by considering only the \(N-\sqrt{N}\)th coefficient of \((z+1)^N\), we see that \(D^N z^{-N/2}(z+1)^N\) is large at \(z=1\). \end{paragraphs}